aaron-22766/42_push_swap/README.md

 This made it possible to just bitwise-or the instructions together to form the different operations (`rrr` = `REV | A | B`).

-Since it was now possible to store an operation in just a char, I thought it would be cool to queue the operations while running the algorithm instead of actually printing them to the output immedately.
+Since it was now possible to store an operation in just 1 byte, I thought it would be cool to queue the operations while running the algorithm instead of actually printing them to the output immedately.
 So I implemented a lot of functions to detect and replace/delete unnecessary operations, those include:

 * push, rotate and push back would be replaced by a simple swap (`pb` - `ra` - `pa` → `sa`)
 * mixed push operations following immediately after each other can be deleted (`pb` - `pa` - `pb` → `pb`)